TadLeonard/enumap/README.md

 ```

 ## Easily create ordered collections from your data spec
-With `Enumap`, making `OrderedDicts` and `namedtuples` from your data is easy.
+`Enumap.map` and `Enumap.tuple` make familiar, reliable `OrderedDicts` and `namedtuples`
-`Enumap.map` and `Enumap.tuple` make collections with the same fields you used in your specification.
+with the same fields and ordering you used in your data spec.
 ```python
 >>> Pie.map(10, 23, mud=1)  # args and/or kwargs
 OrderedDict([('rhubarb', 10), ('cherry', 23), ('mud', 1)])